Physics at Harvard

 Advising.
 The department assigns each incoming graduate student a faculty academic advisor to help the student make decisions about coursework and research opportunities.
 Each student is free to choose a new advisor at any subsequent time, but should inform the graduate program administrator of such a change after obtaining the new advisor’s consent.
 In particular, by the end of the second year, the student should choose an advisor who will supervise the student’s thesis.

 In planning a program, students should study the catalogue of Courses of Instruction offered by the Faculty of Arts and Sciences, as well as the description in the Programs of Study.
 After drawing up a tentative program, each student should discuss it with his or her faculty advisor.
+Students are also welcome to discuss their plans at any time with the Director or Associate Director of Graduate Studies.

 Requirements for Candidacy